tdkiran/copy-file-name/README.md

 * Copy current file name from command palette and context menu.
 * Copy current file name with file extension from command palette and context menu.

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

 \!\[cfn\]\(images/command.png\)
 \!\[cfn\]\(images/context-menu.png\)